 The bags are designed to be carried either in the hand, or over the shoulder.
 See the pattern after the "Tell me more" button.

-Note: I offer this bag knitting pattern for no fee for your own personal use - you may not sell this pattern or the bags you knit using it (ask me about charity).
-Please consider my stitch markers and yarns or Worsted Knitt's Shirts and Bags when planning on getting some knitting gear!
+I offer this free hat knitting pattern for no fee for your own personal use - you may not sell this pattern or the hats you knit using it (please ask me about charity).
+Also please consider purchasing my Worsted Knitt's Shirts and Bags when planning on getting some knitting apparel!

 Emerald string bag